configcat/docs/website/docs/targeting/targeting-overview.md

 ### Percentage Options

 *Percentage options* are used to split users into groups that will receive a specific value for a feature flag.
 The groups are allocated based on the ratio of the percentages.
 Percentage options are often used for A/B testing or phased rollouts.
-More about percentage options [here].
+More about Percentage Options [here].

 ### "To all users" / "To all other" / "To unidentified" value